LiangliangNan/Easy3D/CONTRIBUTING.md

 ## Reporting a runtime bug

-If Easy3D crashes, triggering asserts, or is behaving unexpectedly at run-time, please enable the verbose logging (which is disabled by default) by replacing the line of logger initialization (in your main function), e.g.,
+If Easy3D crashes, triggering asserts or behaves unexpectedly at run-time, please enable the verbose logging (which is disabled by default) by replacing the line of logger initialization (in your main function), e.g.,

 ```c++